End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the

 As a further step, we take the whole EB image instead of just the shower crop.
 The $e^-$ vs. $\gamma$ results are shown in Table \ref{table:ShowerClass2}.
-We see there is minimal loss in performance, owing to the CNN's ability to learn features in a translationally-invariant way.
-More importantly, we see a marked improvement in the classification of particle pairs ($e^+e^-$ vs. $\gamma\gamma$) due to the CNN's having learned that the shower pairs must be either \emph{both} electron-like or both photon-like, instead of attempting to classify them independently.
-This suggests that topological complexity works in favor the end-to-end approach and that the greatest gains may yet come from more challenging topologies.
+We observe a minimal loss in performance, owing to the CNN's ability to learn features in a translationally-invariant manner.
+More importantly, we see a marked improvement in the classification of uncorrelated particle gun pairs ($e^+e^-$ vs. $\gamma\gamma$) due to the CNN's having learned that the shower pairs must be either both electron-like or both photon-like.
+This suggests that topological complexity works in favor of the end-to-end approach and that the greatest gains may come from more challenging topologies.

-In sum, these results illustrate the ability of end-to-end classifiers to discern fine shower details in granular detectors like the CMS Electromagnetic calorimeter.
+In sum, these results illustrate the ability of end-to-end classifiers to discern fine shower details in granular detectors like the CMS ECAL.
 However, when dealing with particles from real physics decays, there is the additional complexity introduced by \emph{kinematics}, which we turn our attention to next.